WenjieDu/PyPOTS/README.md

     <img src="https://pypots.com/figs/pypots_logos/BrewPOTS/logo_FFBG.svg" align="right" width="140" alt="BrewPOTS logo"/>
 </a>

-👉 Now we have the beans, the grinder, and the pot, how to brew us a cup of coffee?
+👉 Now the beans, grinder, and pot are ready, please have a seat on the bench and let's think about how to brew us a cup of coffee.
 Tutorials are necessary!
 Considering the future workload, PyPOTS tutorials are released in a single repo, and you can find them in [BrewPOTS](https://github.com/WenjieDu/BrewPOTS).
 Take a look at it now, and learn how to brew your POTS datasets!